 Besides enabling a company to operate more efficiently, PIM guarantees that the same product details are delivered across every sales channel to the customer in a consistent way.

-What channels can PIM push content to?
+What channels can PIM software push content to?

-Translation services can connect through integrations to provide data back to the PIM in every language needed.
+Translation services can connect through integrations to provide data back to the PIM software in every language needed.

 A well-built PIM system will integrate with the systems your business uses to provide a central source of all product-related data.